 1. Especially in BC, You Should Choose Your Materials Wisely.

 The obvious choices for a window are either wood or vinyl.
 Who doesn’t have memories of a classic wooden windowsill and wood frame?
 How many people haven’t been in a home or building that had vinyl windows somewhere around?

 So it might surprise you that the best material option for your windows is actually … neither.

-See, vinyl is great because it’s low maintenance, but it’s also prone to cracks that result in the whole window needing replacing.
-And while wood is a long time favorite, modern wood frames degrade quickly, particularly in harsher, wetter environments like the Pacific Northwest.
+See, vinyl is great because it’s low maintenance, but it’s also prone to cracks that result in the whole window needing to be replaced.
+And while wood is a long-time favorite, modern wood frames degrade quickly, particularly in harsher, wetter environments like the Pacific Northwest.
 While both are certainly well known, neither is precisely what you want.

 Instead, consider a material like Fibrex.
 Fibrex presents all of the sturdiness of a wooden frame, with the low-maintenance upkeep of a vinyl frame.
 It won’t chip or crack, and it won’t degrade any time soon.
 Fibrex is forever, almost.

 Fibrex also allows for narrower frames, giving you more glass, wider views, and more light.
 And to top it off, it can be given the appearance of a painted wood finish to maintain that rustic woodwork feel.

 That wood finish might seem like a pure vanity point to make, but it actually leads nicely into the second major thing to consider:

 Homeowners get about 73% of their replacement window investment back when they resell the house, according to the National Association of Realtors’ 2016 Cost Versus Value study.
 Choose the wrong windows, though, and replacements can detract from home value.